How to Cite a Video Game

 Version, Publication, and Platform

 Why does the version number matter so much?
 Because a video game is not a static object.
 A massive update can add content, fix bugs, or completely rebalance the gameplay, making version 1.0 a very different experience from version 2.5.
-But the version you play matters.
 Citing the correct version number ensures your reader knows exactly which state of the game you analyzed.
 The year of publication should correspond to that version’s release.
 Finally, listing the platform is essential because a game can have variations between its PC, Xbox, or Nintendo release.
 This is a critical part of any video game citation.

 MLA & APA Examples

-So how do you wrangle all this digital welter into a clean citation?
-The two most common formats are MLA and APA.
-They organize the same core information in slightly different ways.
-While you can always find help on the official MLA style website or on general citation pages, the table below gives you a clear comparison.
+The two most common formats for video game citations are MLA and APA.
+They organize the same core information in different ways.
+The official MLA guidance on citing video games and the APA Style reference examples are both worth bookmarking.
+The table below gives you a direct side-by-side comparison.

 Element MLA 9 Format APA 7 Format